soonson/dlcampjeju/2018/index.md

 <img src="{{ site.baseurl }}/assets/images/jeju.png">
 </center>

 ## Why should I apply?

-- You will have **one whole month** at Jeju to focus on a deep learning based project, surrounded with top class fellow researchers/developers
+- You will have **one whole month** at Jeju to focus on a deep learning based project, surrounded by top-class fellow researchers/developers
 - You will be team up with wonderful mentors, that will help you progress your project
 - You will be provided full accommodation support, **1,000 USD stipend**, and up to **300 USD** support for flights to Jeju
 - You will be also provided **1,000 USD worth of Google Cloud credits**